Blynx03/my-portfolio/README.md

 ### Project 4: Project Name

 ![Project Screenshot](/cp24-main.png)
 This multifunctional dashboard project provides users with a comprehensive platform similar to CP24 news format.
-This dashboard offers a wide range of features and is designed for desktop use.
+This dashboard offers a wide range of features and is currently designed for desktop use.

 - [Repository](https://github.com/Blynx03/react-cp24)
 - [Live Site](https://blynx03.github.io/react-cp24/)